 Private Estate Liquidation Sales

-According to Dan McQuade, a person need not go through an auction house to sell property that is part of an estate.
+According to Dan McQuade, a person need not go through an auction house to sell a property that is part of an estate.
 He did explain that auction houses and professional estate liquidators do take advantage of the resources at EstateSales.net.
 Understanding this reality, an estate executor or administrator can directly take advantage of these resources.

 An individual can set up the same type of account used by an auction house or an estate liquidation firm offered at EstateSales.net, according to Dan.
 There are different types and levels of services available to an estate executor or administrator at different price points.

-One helpful resource available to an individual responsible for selling property as part of the probate process is an unlimited sales description.
+One helpful resource available to an individual responsible for selling the property as part of the probate process is an unlimited sales description.
 A person is able to present comprehensive information about an upcoming estate sale, with none of the limitations associated with a newspaper ad, according to Dan.